Updated: Jul 31

 Q. What will be the impact at St Michael’s?

 A. As parishioners from across the parish gather to make this site their own, there will be significant changes for the St. Michael ’s community.
 Many things will likely change to accommodate a larger congregation focused on mission.
 Membership on all ministries will be renewed and restructured.
-Regular events like weekly bingo, card games and social events will have to be reviewed and perhaps rescheduled.
+Regular events like weekly bingo, card games and social events will have to be reviewed.
 The parish hall will be available to everyone in the new larger faith community with a focus on activities related to outreach and evangelization.
 This wonderful mingling of brothers and sisters necessitates a significant change in the current St. Michael’s church culture.

 Q. Next Steps?